Part 2 of 2: I was that new kid sitting alone at the lunch table.

 The number one reason: I had a supportive family.

 I had parents that listened to me and regarded me.
 They devoted their attention and energy to raising me and my siblings to be human beings of character with strong values.
 They constantly kept reflecting my light back to me.
-They kept believing in me.
-They were there for me.
+They kept believing in me and my capacity to rise — to be resilient.

 My story is a resurrection story because I had parents in my life who would not let all of me break.
 I learned to treat the broken parts of me with tender care and regard because my parents treated me with regard.
 I healed those parts that the bullies beat up through learning to really love myself – because my family loved me.